 MERV ratings are the efficiencies of the filter on a scale of 16.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

 To help explain the scale of this system, these are some usual MERV ratings and how they connect to efficiencies.
 This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.

 MERV 5-8 80-95%

 MERV 13-16 >98%

 Be Careful About High MERV Ratings

-Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from coming inside your the Wasatch Front region home.
+Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from entering your the Wasatch Front region home.
 That's definitely the “best” air filtration, but would also be the least comfortable way to go.

 The default choice for most systems would be a MERV 6-8.
 A higher MERV filter should be used subject to the advice of your Barlow Service Experts technician to verify your system has the capability of moving the proper amount of air through higher efficiency filters.
-You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+You generally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.